jennynicoleaustin/angular-udemy/S11Routing/S11: Routing.md

     - merge -> merge with any new params we picked up along the way
     - preserve -> keep parameters from before

+### Wildcard Routes
+- must be the very last route in the router
+- { path: '**', redirectTo: '/whereEverYouWantItRedirectedTo' }